richastral/GtfsToSql/README.md

 * Sqlite file must not already exist
 * GTFS file must be extracted already
 * All columns are mapped saved as 'text' (that is, not parsed, modified or typecast)

+Table names are the same as filename in the GTFS file (without the `.txt`), and an additional table called `_gtfs_issues` is also created that records issues encountered while reading in the files.